LLaVAction: evaluating and training multi-modal large language models for action understanding: Methods

 We therefore use the new timestamps $\hat{s}_i$ and $\hat{e}_i$ to obtain the padded video segment $\hat{v}_i$.
-During training, our LLaVAction model takes $\hat{v}_i$ as input and predicts the start and end times as decimal texts (e.g., ``3.20'', ``1.20'') corresponding to the true start and end times of the action in the padded video.
-More details on the prompts are provided in the Appendix~\ref{sec:temporal_detection}.
+During training, our LLaVAction model takes $\hat{v}_i$ as input and predicts the start and end times as strings (e.g., ``3.20'', ``1.20'') corresponding to the true start and end times of the action in the padded video (prompts are detailed in the Appendix~\ref{sec:temporal_detection}).

+\textbf{Temporal order learning with prior actions.} Actions exhibit a certain natural continuity.
+This temporal aspect of actions can improve predictability.
+Therefore, we want to leverage prior actions and learn: $\theta^* = \arg\max_{\theta} \sum_{t=n+1}^{T} \log P_{\theta}(a_t \mid a_{t-1}, \dots, a_{t-n}),$ where $\theta^*$ is the optimal set of model parameters we are trying to find, $a_t$ is the current action at time t, $a_{t-1}, \dots, a_{t-n}$ represents the sequence of $n$ previous actions.
+We set $n = 2$.
+We modulate this with additional visual instructions to provide prior action information (prompts are detailed in the Appendix~\ref{sec:prior_action}).
+During training, 30\% of the MQAs are provided with prior action information as additional input.
+During evaluation (Table~\ref{tab:additive_ablation}), we can either give the model no prior actions or give the model's own predictions of the previous $n$ actions to formulate as sequential action prediction (SAP).

+\textbf{Direct prediction.} Following common practice, we also let the model to directly predict the action descriptions for a given video.
+The prompt is available in the Appendix~\ref{sec:direct_prediction}.

+\textbf{General video understanding with closed-source MLLM-based reformulation.} Although we mainly focus on improving MLLMs' fine-grained action understanding, we do not want to weaken MLLMs' general video understanding.
+Therefore, we follow previous practice to let the model give a general description of the video or answer video-related questions, where the annotations are obtained from closed-source MLLM GPT-4o.
+More details are in the Appendix~\ref{sec:gpt_distillation}.
+As discussed above, we argue that this reformulation alone would not help to gain better fine-grained action understanding.
+Since GPT-4o itself struggles with our empirically hard distractors, using annotations from GPT-4o alone harms the performance on EPIC-KITCHENS-100-MQA (Table~\ref{tab:distractors}).